 Chicago Style Workout 42: Chicago vs. AP

-This month’s Chicago style workout focuses on the fourth and last section of our hyphenation table, “Words Formed with Prefixes.”
+This workout focuses on the fourth and last section of our hyphenation table, “Words Formed with Prefixes.”
+You’ll find the hyphenation table under paragraph 7.96 in CMOS 18.

 To celebrate the end of another decade, we’ve put together eleven questions designed to test your knowledge of some random editorial facts.

-This month’s Chicago style workout, “Grammar, Part 4,” focuses on paragraphs 5.39–51 of CMOS 17, which cover personal pronouns, including their possessive and reflexive forms.
+This workout focuses on paragraphs 5.42–55 of CMOS 18, which cover personal pronouns, including their possessive and reflexive forms.
+There’s also one question about demonstrative pronouns (CMOS 5.56).

-This month’s workout, “Word Usage, Part 9,” finishes our run through the “Glossary of Problematic Words and Phrases” in section 5.250 of CMOS 17.
+This workout finishes our run through the “Glossary of Problematic Words and Phrases” in paragraph 5.254 of CMOS 18.
 For our usage finale, we’re focusing on words beginning with the letters t as in “that” through w as in “whomever.”

-This month’s workout, “Word Usage, Part 8,” returns to our “Glossary of Problematic Words and Phrases” in section 5.250 of CMOS 17.
+This workout returns to our “Glossary of Problematic Words and Phrases” in paragraph 5.254 of CMOS 18.
 This time we’re focusing on words beginning with the letters r as in “rack” through s as in “straight.”

 It’s time for another editing and proofreading quiz!
 This is the second in a series of workouts that will apply your editing knowledge and proofreading skills to Chicago style.